9 – 24 May 2025

 The price includes

-• All Overnights in Riokan and small guest houses
+— ALL OVERNIGHTS in Hotels, Ryokan and small guest houses

 The price does not include

-• Lunches and dinner where not expressly specified
+— Lunches during all stages and dinner where not expressly specified

-• Food during bike days except where specified
+— Food / Snacks during bike days except where specified

 • Dates